Dev Alahan: Casting

-Relationship with Sunita Parekh
+Relationship with Sunita Alahan

-On 12 February 2001, it was announced that Coronation Street would introduce a new Asian character named Sunita Parekh played by Shobna Gulati.
+On 12 February 2001, it was announced that Coronation Street would introduce a new Asian character named Sunita Alahan played by Shobna Gulati.
 Sunita was given an immediate link to established character Dev as she was an employee at his shop in Swinton.
 Sunita and Dev later went on to begin a relationship and eventually get married.
 The marriage ended in 2006 when Sunita was axed from the show.

 On 16 May 2009, it was confirmed that Gulati would be returning to the programme, reprising the role of Sunita.
 Coronation Street producer Kim Crowther first hinted at a possible return for Sunita in an interview with entertainment website Digital Spy the previous week.
 She said: "We have a great new direction for Dev after Tara [Mandal]'s (Ayesha Dharker) exit.
 Further down the line, we build more family around Dev again and it might signal the return of some old faces…"